Divorce in Texas: Everything You Need to Know

 How do you split up assets in Texas?

-In Texas, the process of dividing assets during a divorce can be highly contentious and emotionally charged.
-Texas is a community property state, meaning that all income and property acquired by either spouse during the marriage is considered to be jointly owned by both spouses.
-As a result, the courts require that marital property be divided equally during a divorce, including any debts that were incurred jointly.
+Texas is a community property state, meaning that all income and property acquired by either spouse during the marriage are considered to be jointly owned by both spouses.
+As a result, the courts require that marital property, including any debts incurred jointly, be divided equally during a divorce.

-When determining what constitutes an equal division of assets, the courts will consider a variety of factors such as the earning potential of each spouse, who was the primary caregiver for any children, and the amount of separate property owned by each spouse.
-Given the complexity of this process, it is important to have an experienced divorce attorney to help guide you through it.
+When determining what constitutes an equal division of assets, the courts will consider various factors, such as each spouse's earning potential, who was the primary caregiver for any children, and the amount of separate property owned by each spouse.

 How does alimony work in Texas?